teaghan/playlab-courses/README.md

 # Playlab Courses

-A modern platform that empowers educators to create AI-enhanced course websites with built-in intelligent assistants for both teachers and students.
+A platform that allows educators to create AI-enhanced course websites with built-in intelligent assistants for both teachers and students.

 ### Key Features